NV1/RobinHoodTrader/README.md

 The official Robinhood API is private, so an unoffical Robinhood API scraped and maintained by a widespread community is imported.
 The RSI momentum indicator is implemented to buy <= 30 and sell >= 70.
 It lays the foundation for the algorithm and for a scheduler to continuesly check by minute to minute basis for new price changes.

+Disclaimers:
-NOTE: The Bot provides a basic architecture for algorithmic trading and is not meant to be deployed into a production line.
+The Bot provides a basic architecture for algorithmic trading and is not meant to be deployed into a production line.
+Individual's Robinhood username and passwords are NOT saved or logged into cloud databases.

 Robinhood Trader Bot v1.00
 The Trader Bot was given a Robinhood account with $50 and after 1 day the portfolio increased by 0.06%.